hou-yz/DeepCC-local/README.md

 ```
 The code will run 25,000 training iterations, compute embeddings for query and gallery images of the DukeMTMC-reID benchmark, and finally print the mAP and rank-1 score.
 The above functions are MATLAB interfaces to the Tensorflow/Python code of [Beyer et al.](https://github.com/VisualComputingInstitute/triplet-reid/) The code has been extended to include our weighted triplet loss.

+Alternatively you can run `train_duke_hnm` to train with hard negative mining.

 Once you train a model, you can analyze the distribution of distances between features to obtain a separation threshold:
 ```
 view_distance_distribution(opts);